omarben23/alx-system_engineering-devops/0x01-shell_permissions/README.md

-ug+x,o+r hello adds execute permission to the owner and the group owner, and read permission to other users, to the file chmod ugo+x hello adds execution permission to the owner, the group owner and the other users, to the file hello chmod 007 hello, sets the permissions to the file hello as follows: owner no permission at all, group no permission at all and other users got all the permissions
+ug+x,o+r hello adds execute permission to the owner and the group owner, and read permission to other users, to the file chmod ugo+x hello adds execution permission to the owner, the group owner and the other users, to the file hello chmod 007 hello, sets the permissions to the file hello as follows: owner no permission at all, group no permission at all and other users got all the permissions chmod --reference=olleh hello sets the mode of the file hello the same as olleh’s mode.